wonjoolee95/adapt-or-die/tree/README.md

 Many tree questions become very simple if you know how to correctly traverse through it.
 There are 3 type of tree traversals: pre-order, in-order, and post-order.

 Pre-order traversal is when you visit the root, and then its children -- hence the name "pre-order".
-Some common questions that can easily be solved with pre-order traversal include [Validate tree is BST](https://github.com/wonjoolee95/adapt-or-die/blob/master/tree/isValidBST.java), [Find Kth smallest element in BST](https://github.com/wonjoolee95/adapt-or-die/blob/master/tree/kthSmallest.java), etc. The code for pre-order will always look similar to this:
+Some common questions that can easily be solved with pre-order traversal include [Validate tree is BST](https://github.com/wonjoolee95/adapt-or-die/blob/master/tree/isValidBST.java), [Find Kth smallest element in BST](https://github.com/wonjoolee95/adapt-or-die/blob/master/tree/kthSmallest.java).
+The code for pre-order will always look similar to this:
 ```
 private void preOrder(Node root) {
   if (root == null) {